12 Bucket List Things to Do in Rhode Island (Local Favorites)

 This post may have affiliate links, where I may receive a commission if you purchase through them.
 Here's our Disclosure and Privacy Policy for more info.

-Small state, huge personality—that’s Rhode Island in a nutshell.
+Small state, huge personality…that’s Rhode Island in a nutshell.
 When I first walked through The Breakers mansion in Newport, my jaw literally dropped.
 Like, who actually lived this fancy?
 Between these wild Gilded Age mansions and the prettiest beaches I’ve seen on the East Coast, this tiny state kept surprising me.

-The things to do in Rhode Island hit differently, whether you’re cruising Newport’s Ocean Drive (pretending you own one of those mansions) or stuffing your face with lobster rolls at Matunuck Oyster Bar.
-Don’t let its size fool you—this little state knows how to show you a good time.
+The coolest things to do in Rhode Island hit differently, whether you’re cruising Newport’s Ocean Drive (pretending you own one of those mansions) or stuffing your face with lobster rolls at Matunuck Oyster Bar.
+Don’t let its size fool you…this little state knows how to show you a good time.
 Let me share why America’s smallest state left such a big impression.

 • 👉 Pro Tip: I HIGHLY recommend doing this trolley tour to Gilded Age Mansions in Newport.
 They bring you to 150 points of interest along Ocean Drive, Bellevue Avenue, and the Cliff Walk.
 The experience also includes a guided tour inside the Breakers mansion, my favorite in all of Newport!
 This tour is an absolute must-do on a Rhode Island itinerary in my opinion.

-Best Places to Visit in Rhode Island
+Coolest Things to Do in Rhode Island

 Fun activities and attractions in Rhode Island